jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Introduction/Features.md

 # Features

+## The standard and capacity specifications are suitable for different scenarios
+The Cloud File Service provides types of standard and capacity.
+The standard one is applicable to frequent read/write scenarios, which provides stable highly shared bandwidth throughput and IOPS performance; the capacity one is applicable to non-frequent read/write scenarios, such as filing and backup, which provides shared file storage of better cost performance.

 ## Support for NFS file system protocol

 The Cloud File Service supports NFS v4.0 and NFS v4.1 protocols and can be attached by using standard file system attach command.